Joovy Caboose Ultralight Graphite Review

-The under seat storage on the Caboose is easier to access with the sliding bench seat than some of the other sit and stand varieties that have almost impossible to access storage.
-However, if you opt for the addition of the Caboose Rear seat, then the access is virtually nil.
+The storage is easier to access with the sliding bench seat than some of the other sit and stand competitors that have almost impossible to access storage.
+However, if you opt for the Caboose Rear seat, then the access is virtually nil.
 The maximum allowance of the basket is 5 lbs, and the smaller access opening means it is hard to fit a diaper bag inside.
-The bin itself is medium in size, and we couldn't fit any diaper bag inside.
-Parent will need to put supplies in the bin one at a time instead of in a bag.
+The bin itself is medium in size, but we couldn't fit any diaper bag inside.

-The Caboose has a neoprene parent's console (above left) that wraps around the frame and has pockets for water bottles, phones, and smaller items.
-The pockets are easy to use and can carry about 5 pounds, making the total storage capacity of the stroller between 10-12 pounds.
-The console has two cup holders and a Velcro and zippered pouches to prevent smaller items from falling out while strolling.
-The holders worked well with our test baby bottle, water bottle and sippy cups.
-The flex and forgiveness of the fabric mean even odd shaped items can fit inside.
-The child's tray (above right) is also compatible with the test items, but the holders are shallow, and taller items could fall out.
+The Caboose has a neoprene parent's console (above left) with 2 cup holder pockets, and Velcro and zipper pockets for smaller items.
+The pockets are easy to use and can carry about 5 lbs.
+The holders work well, and the flex of the fabric means even odd-shaped items can fit inside.
+The child's tray (above right) also works with bottles and sippys, but the holders are shallow, and taller items could fall out.

-The sunshades on the Caboose are the best of the bunch for the sit and stand style.
-The front canopy is fairly large and covers most of the baby's head and part of their body.
-The rear seat doesn't have a true canopy but instead has a piece of satin feeling fabric that stretches from the front seat and zips onto the frame, so baby is covered from front to back.
-This prevents any side coverage from the elements.
+The sunshades on the Caboose are the best for the sit and stand style.
+The front canopy is large and covers most of the baby's head and part of their body.
+The rear seat doesn't have a true canopy but instead has a piece of fabric that stretches from the front seat and zips onto the frame, covering baby from front to back without side coverage.
 The rear seat cover will not work with the older child using the rear platform to stand on.
-Neither cover has a peek-a-boo window or added ventilation, but neither covers enough of the baby for parents to miss it.
+Neither cover has a peek-a-boo window or ventilation, but neither is large enough for you to miss them.

-The Caboose has a 5-point harness for the front seat and a 43 point for the rear bench seat (standard on the Caboose).
-Both harnesses are easy to get on and take off but aren't as easy to adjust as others.
-The shoulder height adjustment has three options and is a rethread method for the front seat, while the rear seat doesn't offer shoulder straps at all.
-The crotch strap has only one position but is adjustable.
-The straps are also needed for connecting the car seat and this also not ideal as you cannot adjust the straps with the car seat in place.
-This means you will need to guess on the strap length and redo the whole install if it needs further adjustment.
+The Caboose has a 5-point harness for the front seat and a 3-point for the rear bench seat (standard).
+Both are easy to get on and take off but aren't as easy to adjust as competitors.
+The shoulder height adjustment has three options and rethreads for height on the front seat, while the rear seat doesn't offer shoulder straps.
+The crotch straps in both seats are stationary but the length is adjustable.
+The straps also help connect the car seat and this not ideal as you can't adjust the straps with the car seat in place.
+You'll need to guess on the strap length and redo the install if it needs adjustment.

 The front seat reclines with one hand and has three positions.
-It is a little harder to use than it looks like it should be and it doesn't lay flat enough to really be cozy for napping.
-The rear seat does not recline at all, and you won't be able to recline the front seat if the rear bench seat has a child sitting in it.
+It is a little harder to use than it should be and it doesn't lay flat enough to be cozy.
+The rear seat does not recline at all, and you won't be able to recline the front seat if the rear bench seat has a child in it.

 Ease of Setup

-The Caboose did not score well for ease of setup, with a setup time longer than 14 minutes.
-The documentation for setup is good, however, and we like the quick start guide that has nice illustrations.
-It isn't as clear as it could be, but it's really the number of things you need to put to together.
+The Caboose did not score well for ease of setup, with a setup time over 14 minutes.
+However, the documentation is good, and we like the quick start guide with useful illustrations.
+It isn't as clear as it could be, but the number of things you need to put it together is the real problem.

-None of the sit and stand models impressed in the maneuverability department and the Caboose is no exception.
-This stroller is narrower than much of the competition which made getting around in tight spaces easier, but the plastic wheels and dual front wheel design make pushing it more difficult than it needs to be.
-Some testers found themselves kicking the back of the stroller when pushing.
-It continued to struggle off road needing extra strength to go through grass and stopping dead on gravel and curbs.
-It is probably best to keep this option on hard and flat surfaces only.
+None of the sit and stand models impress in the maneuverability department.
+This stroller is narrower which makes getting around in tight areas easier, but the plastic wheels and dual front wheel design make pushing it more difficult than it should be and some testers kicked the back of the stroller when pushing.
+It continues to struggle off-road needing extra strength on the grass and stopping dead on gravel.
+It is probably best to keep this option on hard and flat surfaces.

 Weight and Folded Size

-The frame of the stroller has a very umbrella style stroller feel to it and is very utilitarian in looks without any smooth and appealing lines.
-The overall fit and finish are on the dull side, and the components and plastic wheels have a cheap feel that impacts the complete product.
-The handlebar is not adjustable and sits at 41.8 inches from the ground.
-The handle is narrow and flat and doesn't feel that good in the hand and might cause fatigue if pushed for hours.
+The frame has an umbrella style feel and is utilitarian looking without smooth and appealing lines.
+The overall fit and finish are on the dull side, and the components and plastic wheels have a cheap feel that impacts the overall design.
+The handlebar is not adjustable and is narrow and flat, which doesn't feel that good in the hand and might cause fatigue on longer trips.

-The stroller has front and rear shocks that are on the stiff side, and the front seat is fairly hard with minimal padding.
-The back seat is a hard bench with light padding and no seat back, so the comfort level for that passenger is even less than the front.
+The stroller has stiff front and rear shocks, and the front seat is hard with minimal padding.
+The back seat is a hard bench with light padding and no seat back, so comfort for that passenger is even less than the front.

 The Caboose is not the best bet for twins given the disparity between seats and the lack of car seat attachment for two.
-While it is a nice option for parents who have an active older child and a younger one, it won't be a good choice for twins.
-This stroller accepts only one infant car seat making it impossible to use with two babies of the same age, and even if you purchase it for twins large enough to fit in the seats, they will likely disagree over who gets to stand or who gets to recline and nap.
+While it is a nice option for parents who have an active older child and a younger one, it accepts only one infant car seat making it impossible to use with two babies of the same age, and even if you purchase it for twins large enough to fit in the seats, they will likely disagree over who gets to stand and who gets to nap.

 — Juliet Spurrier, MD & BabyGearLab Team